vcfvct/aws-exam/README.md

 * HDD[thruput optimized(ETL etc...) or cold], SSD, Magnetic volumes
 * max volume **16TB**, max volume 5000, max snapshot 10000.
 * Data stored on EBS volumes is automatically and redundantly stored in multiple physical volumes in the same availability zone as part of the normal operations of the EBS service at no additional charge.
-* provisioned IOPS must be 4G-16Tb, 4G-16Tb   at most 50:1 (5000IOPS: 100G) or 400GB up with 20000 IOPS .
+* Provisioned IOPS must be 4G-16Tb, 4G-16Tb   at most 50:1 (5000IOPS: 100G) or 640GB up with 32000 IOPS .
-* use `dd`(disk duplicator) command to [prewarm the volume](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/disk-performance.html). prewarm are not needed for new volumes, only for volumes restored from snapshot.
+* use `dd`(disk duplicator) command to [prewarm the volume](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/disk-performance.html).
+Prewarm are not needed for new volumes, only for volumes restored from snapshot.
+* Recommended queue length is 1 per 200 IOPS.
+* RAID 5 and RAID 6 are not recommended for Amazon EBS because the parity write operations of these RAID modes consume some of the IOPS available to your volumes

 ## AWS storage gateway
 * a hybrid storage service that enables your on-premises applications to seamlessly use AWS cloud storage.